aristanetworks/avd/docs/howto/l2_ring_topology/README.md

 5. `filter.only_vlans_in_use: true` keeps `l2leaf2` lean — it would
    otherwise carry every VLAN defined in network services, even ones it never trunks.
-6. `inband_mgmt_vlan: 110` puts management traffic for `l2leaf3` on a
+6. `inband_mgmt_vlan: 110` together with `inband_mgmt_ip` puts
-   tenant VLAN already trunked through the ring; the matching SVI is created automatically.
+   management traffic for `l2leaf3` on a tenant VLAN already trunked through the ring; the matching SVI is created automatically.
 The VLAN must exist in network services and be reachable on every hop along the ring.

 ### Generated configuration on a ring node